 Maine has four species of trillium that all bloom in spring.
 They are beautiful and dramatic, with three-petaled flowers atop three whorled leaves.
 The blossoms may be white, pale yellow, bicolored white with red, or maroon.
 Six to eight weeks after the plant blooms, the seedpod ripens by suddenly softening and falling off the plant.
 Ants immediately carry the seeds back to their nest, eat the nutritious, fleshy white protrusion attached to the shiny, dark-brown seeds, and discard the seeds.
 If conditions are good (trillium likes a humus-y woodland soil with adequate moisture and shade), the seed will lie dormant and germinate after the second spring (yes, nearly two years later).
 At age 7, it may have its first bloom.
 A mature trillium plant with multiple blooming stems can be decades old.
 So if you see a trillium plant for sale in a nursery with pricing similar to other perennials, you can be pretty sure it was not nursery-propagated.
 Ask the nursery – if they cannot tell you how it was propagated, assume it was dug up in the wild.
 Let them know that this is unacceptable.

 If you purchase plants that were collected in the wild, you are undermining the few nurseries that are taking the time to propagate these slower-growing plants.
 Sadly, in Maine there are no laws about collecting native plants on private land and selling them for profit (other parts of the country have stricter regulations against poaching and require a permit if they do allow any wild harvesting).
 The only species that are protected in Maine are those listed as rare or endangered; (you can see a list of Maine’s rare and endangered plants on the maine.gov website).
-Many of the first native plant conservation organizations, such as the New England Wildflower Society, based in Massachusetts, formed over a hundred years ago because wild plant populations were being decimated by unscrupulous plant collectors.
+Many of the first native plant conservation organizations, such as Native Plant Trust, based in Massachusetts, formed over a hundred years ago because wild plant populations were being decimated by unscrupulous plant collectors.
 Needless to say, shrinking wild lands and a growing human population are making the situation even worse today.
 In addition, deer relish trillium and other woodland wildflowers, so they are being assaulted on all fronts.

 So admire the natives who truly deserve their place in the wild.
 If you are interested in growing some of the more slow-growing woodland wildflowers like trillium, learn to propagate them yourself, so that you are helping to increase, rather than decrease, their numbers.